Leading Consumer and Clinician Organizations Critical of Attempts to Divert Medicare Patients From Rehabilitation Hospitals Into Nursing Homes

 While MedPAC is set to vote later this month on its site-neutral proposal, the commission has not publicly released a list of the 17 conditions affected by this policy.

 “I’m very concerned about MedPAC’s lack of transparency in its rush to approve a site-neutral payment recommendation.
 A decision that threatens so many Medicare beneficiaries should not be brokered behind closed doors,” said Judith A. Stein, executive director of the Center for Medicare Advocacy.
 “To make matters worse, MedPAC is not expected to seek public comment on this proposal at their December meeting until after the vote is scheduled to occur.”

 Additional background information on site-neutral payments for post-acute care can be found here.

-The Coalition to Preserve Rehabilitation is a coalition of national consumer, clinician and membership organizations with the goal of preserving access to rehabilitation services.
-CPR will advocate for policies that ensure access to rehabilitative care so that individuals with disabilities, injuries or chronic conditions may regain and/or maintain their maximum level of independent function.
+The Coalition to Preserve Rehabilitation is a coalition of national consumer and clinical organizations with the goal of preserving access to rehabilitation services.
+CPR advocates for policies that ensure access to rehabilitative care so that individuals with injuries, illnesses, disabilities, and chronic conditions may regain and/or maintain their maximum level of independent function.